-The Mastiff breed originates from Tibet some 5,000 years ago, where they were bred for battle and guarding, traits well suited to these large breeds.
-The Neapolitan or Neo was discovered in Naples, Italy where they were bred with loose skin to protect them from attack, plus dedication and loyalty to their family.
+The Mastiff breed hails from Tibet, where they were used in battle and as guard dogs.
+Their large size made them well suited for these tasks.
+The Neapolitan Mastiff, or Neo, was first found in Naples, Italy where they were bred with loose skin to protect them from attacks.
+They are dedicated and loyal towards their family

-Neapolitan Mastiffs have a loyal, loving and protective temperament.
-They will become devoted to their family and have strong protective instincts.
-This means they will usually be suspicious of strangers and may lack any enthusiasm in meeting other dogs.
+There is no breed quite as loyal as the Neopolitan Mastiff.
+They are a loving and protective breed.
+They become fully devoted to their family and have strong protective instincts.
+This means that they will always be wary of strangers and may not be over the moon when meeting other dogs.

 - Status: Common

 - Life Expectancy: 7 - 9 years